Adding individual users

 Updating Users through Import

-Start with the same user import file template you used to add new account members.
 The user’s email address is required, and you’ll need to have information in the First Name field (though it can be an updated first name).
 Enter any updated information, and leave the unchanged fields blank.
-Note: by default, you cannot update employee IDs through import.
-Please contact the support team to enable.

-When your import file is ready, upload it, making sure “Update existing user core fields (except manager relationship)” is enabled in the Configuration tab.
+When your import file is ready, upload it, ensuring “Update existing user core fields (except manager relationship)” is enabled in the Configuration tab.
 Take a look at the preview to make sure everything is correct.
-New information is highlighted in green, updated information is highlighted in blue.
+New information is highlighted in green, and updated information is highlighted in blue.